 5 Ways an IP Holding Company Could Benefit Your Business

-A business group is typically recognised as being a group of legally distinct companies under common managerial control.
-It is easy to forget that the members of these groups, subsidiaries and parent companies, are separate legal entities in their own right, despite often sharing key management staff.
+An IPCo is a form of special purpose vehicle with its primary function being to hold and manage a business group’s IP portfolio.
+An IPCo does not directly use the IP, instead it licenses the IP rights to affiliated companies or, when relevant, to third parties.
+It is easy to forget that the members of a business group, the subsidiaries and parent companies, are separate legal entities in their own right, despite often sharing key management staff and being under common managerial control.
 This may not pose a problem in day-to-day business activities, however the presence of multiple entities could create future operational issues in relation to inter-company creation and use of IP assets.
-It is vital that intellectual property assets are properly identified and shared via formally executed licensing agreements between different group companies to adequately protect the interests of the group and prevent any IP “leakage”.
+It is vital that IP assets are properly identified and shared via formally executed licensing agreements between different group companies to adequately protect the interests of the group and prevent any IP “leakage”.

 Why is this necessary?

 The absence of adequate licensing of intellectual property rights between affiliated companies, creates not only an obvious risk to IP ownership, but an assumption that your business group is neither “IP savvy” or well-managed.
-Where the group structure is complex, producing a variety of inter-group licences might prove cumbersome.
+Where the group structure is complex, producing a variety of inter-group licenses might prove cumbersome.
 It may be more effective to set up an IPCo, which can offer the following advantages:

 (1) Kick-start your Inventory

-(2) Centralise your IP Rights
+(2) Centralize your IP Rights

 (3) Ring-fence your IP

-Creating an IPCo can ring-fence your IP assets and protect them from the trading risks of the group companies.
+Creating an IPCo can ring-fence your IP assets and protect them from the trading risks of the other group companies.
 If one of your trading businesses were to get into financial difficulty, be subject to a legal dispute or become insolvent, an insolvency practitioner would sell the IP assets in order to realize a better return for creditors.
 Holding your intellectual property in a separate legal entity can shield it from the ramifications of a trading company’s insolvency, ensuring it is ring-fenced and protected.

 (4) Gain Balance Sheet Recognition for IP at Market Value